-If you’re after all the warm and fuzzies that you get some a good romance flick, then we’ve got you covered and then some.
+If you’re after all the warm and fuzzies that you get from a good romance flick, then we’ve got you covered and then some.

 Here are 11 of the best romantic movies to watch on Netflix.